How to Select Range Based on Cell Value VBA (7 Ways)

 Result:

-In this way, you will be able to bold the fonts of the range of cells in the Sales column for the cells which have values of more than $1500.00 and less than $2000.00.
+In this way, you will be able to bold the fonts of the range of cells in the Sales column for the cells that have values of more than $1500.00 and less than $2000.00.

 changing font style based on multiple criteria